rachelesmee/website/agm/agm2019minutes.md

 * OpenLayers 6
 * Regina Obe Postgres/PostGIS developement - Patreon sponsorship

-A FOSS4G even could be held in 2020 dependant on volunteers stepping forward to organise it.
+A FOSS4G event could be held in 2020 dependant on volunteers stepping forward to organise it.

 ### Financial report